seasketch/geoprocessing/website/docs/toolbox/toolbox.md

 High-level:

-- `overlapFeaturesGroupMetrics` - generate overlap metrics for groups of sketches using overlapFeatures operation.
+- [overlapFeaturesGroupMetrics](../api/geoprocessing/functions/overlapFeaturesGroupMetrics.md) - generate overlap metrics for groups of sketches using overlapFeatures operation.
-- `overlapRasterGroupMetrics` - generate overlap metrics for groups of sketches using rasterMetrics operation
+- [overlapRasterGroupMetrics](../api/geoprocessing/functions/overlapRasterGroupMetrics.md) - generate overlap metrics for groups of sketches using rasterMetrics operation
-- `overlapAreaGroupMetrics` - generate overlap metrics for groups of sketches using overlapArea operation.
+- [overlapAreaGroupMetrics](../api/geoprocessing/functions/overlapAreaGroupMetrics.md) - generate overlap metrics for groups of sketches using overlapArea operation.

-Low-level:

-- `overlapArea` - calculates the area of each sketch and the proportion of outerArea they take up.
-  - used by overlapAreaGroupMetrics.
+Low-level building block:

-- `overlapGroupMetrics` - given overlap metrics (vector or raster) stratified by class and sketch, returns new metrics also stratified by group.
+- [overlapGroupMetrics](../api/geoprocessing/functions/overlapGroupMetrics.md) given overlap metrics (vector or raster) stratified by class and sketch, returns new metrics also stratified by group.
 Assumes a sketch is member of only one group, determined by caller-provided metricToGroup.
-  - used by all high-level group metrics functions

-## Precision
+## Helpers

+Additional helpers used to build these toolbox functions:

+- [removeOverlap](../api/geoprocessing/functions/removeOverlap.md) - removes overlap between feature polygons and returns as a single polygon or multipolygon.
+- [createMetric](../api/geoprocessing/functions/createMetric.md) - create a metric object, with null values for unused properties
+- [createMetrics](../api/geoprocessing/functions/createMetrics.md) - create an array of metrics values
+- [roundDecimal](../api/geoprocessing/functions/roundDecimal.md) - round number to a fixed number of decimals without ability to keep small numbers smaller than the amount of precision.

+Third party:

+- [turf.truncate](https://turfjs.org/docs/api/truncate) - lowers precision of coordinates to 6 decimal places by default, to avoid floating point issues